 I love dreaming about travel.
 I keep an ongoing list of places I want to experience, sites I want to see, and places I want to go just to sit still and relax.
 I love reading about these places, from guide books to blogs to travel stories to travel books.

 I also love planning travel.
 It’s nothing less than a total blast for me to search for airfares, plan an itinerary, find great lodging, discover places to eat or tours to take that fit within our budget.
 Planning for me does not mean scheduling every minute of the journey, but rather setting a solid foundation in place so that we can relax, be spontaneous and work off our own schedule for the most part, and see and do the things we want.
 Brett, my husband of over 40 years, is our logistics manager.
 He keeps track of our spending, watches the weather, and gets us where we need to be on time whether that’s with luggage or not.

 Five years ago our family experienced what many might consider the ultimate trip: We moved to Hawai’i, to the island of Kaua’i.
 Getting there took several years of paying off debt, saving, downsizing and loads of planning.
 One of our reasons for moving to Hawai’i (besides the terrific weather and beautiful surroundings) was to be closer to our son and his family in Japan, and I had the pleasure of traveling to Japan three times, once on my own, once with two of our daughters and the last time with my husband, Brett and our youngest daughter.
-One added bonus from our travels was discovering how wonderful it has been to return home to Kaua’i.
+One added bonus from our travels was discovering how wonderful it was to return home to Kaua’i.

 I hope you’ll join me (and Brett) as we share our dreams, our goals, our plans and our travels both here and elsewhere along the way.